-When people think about innovation in customer service, they usually think about technological or process enhancements that make service delivery faster or more efficient.
-Restaurants have introduced hand-held devices that buzz customers when their table is ready, and supermarkets use self-service checkout lines.
-While such innovations can simplify matters for customers, service organizations rarely stop to consider the overall psychology that shapes service encounters.
-Indeed, despite the plethora of articles and books about managing the customer experience, many key psychological variables that influence customer perceptions the subtle enhancements that help define a positive experience have yet to be fully defined or articulated fully.
+When people think about innovation in customer service, they usually think in terms of technological or process enhancements that make service delivery faster or more efficient.
+In recent years, restaurants have introduced hand-held devices that buzz patrons when their table is ready, and supermarkets offer customers self-service checkout lines.
+While such innovations may simplify matters for customers, service organizations rarely stop to consider the overall psychology that shapes service encounters.
+Indeed, despite the plethora of articles and books about managing the customer experience, many key psychological variables that influence customer perceptions — the subtle enhancements that help define a positive experience — have yet to be defined or articulated fully.
 (See “About the Research.”)

 Organizations often measure the outcomes of service encounters in concrete terms such as on-time flight arrivals or the time to resolve a customer’s call.
-However, the subjective outcomes the emotions and the feelings are more difficult to describe: Did the passenger enjoy the flight?
-Did the customer who called the service center with a problem walk away feeling better about the provider?
-Just as having a deeper understanding of systems dynamics and process analysis has pushed companies to re-engineer their operations to achieve explicit outcomes, findings from behavioral decision- making, cognitive psychology, and social psychology can point service providers to ideas for redesigning the psychological or implicit aspects of service encounters.
+However, the subjective outcomes — the emotions and the feelings — are more difficult to describe: Did the passenger enjoy the flight?
+Did the customer who called the service center with a problem hang up feeling better about the provider?
+Much as having a deeper understanding of systems dynamics and process analysis has pushed companies to re-engineer their operations to achieve explicit outcomes, findings from behavioral decision- making research, cognitive psychology and social psychology can point service providers to ideas for redesigning the psychological or implicit aspects of service encounters.

 How can service organizations make their encounters with customers more positive?

 - Service providers need to recognize how emotions, trust and feelings about control shape how customers perceive their service experience.

 - The “ETCs” need to be managed as design variables.